einancunlu/Flatten-Plugin-for-Sketch/README.md

 # Changelog

+## v1.3
+- Sketch 3.9 fix.
+- Now artboard shared styles sync automatically after reflattening artboards."
+- New command: Toggle.
+You can toggle single or multiple flattened layers to edit them easily by selecting the group(s) and run the toggle command.

 ## v1.2
 - Sketch 3.8 fix.
 - Now when you flatten a single layer, the selection will be updated to the group created.